The best places to travel in June

 Average daily budget: $100-$150

 Extravagant lunches in ancient wine cellars.
-Rolling hills speckled with sun-drenched vineyards and charming medieval villages.
+Rolling hills dotted with sun-drenched vineyards and charming medieval villages.
 These are the kinds of pleasures you’ll get to enjoy during a June vacation in Rioja — Spain’s most celebrated wine-producing region.

 On that subject, some of the region’s most celebrated vineyards lie close to Laguardia.
 This charming fortified 13th-century town will have you thinking you’ve stepped back in time.